tomc0sm/PowH/README.md

 - Check if using HKLM:\SYSTEM\CurrentControlSet\Services instead of Get-Service resolve hidden services ?
 - Can't we exploit AppInit.dll datas ?
 PE Infos ?
 - Can't we exploit WMI datas ?
 PE infos ?
 - Registry Keys.
 On Mitre there are many others keys we can parse.
+- Registry Keys: Errors key not exists on execution
 - T1204\Invoke-Prefetch
 - T1546\Invoke-ComHijacking
 - Browser Extensions